gpaul-faldin/Nordvpn-proxies/README.md

 {
   "method": "<HTTP_METHOD>",
   "data": {
-    // Additional data for POST/PUT methods if needed }
+    // Append data for POST/PUT operations if imperative }
 }
 ```
-💡 Use this endpoint to proxy the chosen HTTP method to the desired URL.
+💡 Channel the specified HTTP method towards the target URL using this endpoint.

 ### 2. Recreate Endpoint

 - **Endpoint:** `http://localhost:3000/recreate`
 - **Method:** `POST`

-💡 Rotate your current proxy and switch the connection using this endpoint.
-No request body is necessary.
+💡 Pivot to a fresh proxy and interchange the connection via this endpoint.
+No request body requisition.